 Unless you’re applying to medical school or business school, it is fairly unlikely that a formal interview will be part of the application process.
-However, you should be prepared for one in the event that one does come up (as can be the case with highly competitive programs), or if the school allows you to request an interview (an opportunity you should take advantage of, if possible).
+However, you should be prepared for one just in case.
+Especially if you’re applying to a highly competitive program or if the school allows you to request an interview.
+Which, if you are able to request an interview, this is an opportunity you should take advantage of!

-Acing an interview can be boiled down to three things:
+Acing an interview boils down to three things:

 - Being yourself.

 Let’s talk about each of them in a little more detail.

 Don’t go into an interview “cold.”
 That is, become thoroughly acquainted with the program, the school, and (if possible) your interviewer.
 Not sure how to prepare?
 Here’s a breakdown of things you can do.

 - Research the program.
 How long it is?
 What are the available specializations?
 Who are some of the notable faculty?

 - Undertake self-evaluation.
 Why do you want to attend this program?
 What about the program attracts you?
 What will you do after you graduate?
 Are there any particular members of the faculty you want to work with?
 What are your goals within the program?
 How will you “fit into” what the program has to offer?